Skip to content

 A continuous glucose monitor (CGM) shows the exact moment your blood sugar climbs and falls, and what set it off.
 A plain bagel might send you up sharply, then drop you into a mid-morning fog; an unbalanced lunch can leave you flat and irritable by three.

 Most people never see this and so they blame themselves — “I’m just low-energy” — instead of the meal.
-With the curve in front of you, you can time carbohydrates around demanding work, pair them with protein and fat to blunt the spike, and sidestep the afternoon crash.
-Because chronically swinging glucose is linked in the research to insulin resistance over time, smoothing those curves is also a genuinely preventive move, not just a focus hack.
+With the curve in front of you, you can time carbohydrates around demanding work, pair them with protein and fat to blunt the spike, and see whether the afternoon dip tracks what you ate.

-One honesty note: in people without diabetes, glucose naturally fluctuates, and a single spike is not a diagnosis.
-CGMs are a pattern-finding tool, not a verdict — read them as trends.
+One more honesty note: in people without diabetes, glucose naturally fluctuates, and a single spike is not a diagnosis.
+A CGM cannot diagnose diabetes or prediabetes — that requires clinical testing.
+Read it as a pattern-finding tool, not a verdict.

 Catching illness early: a real signal, stated honestly

-Here’s where the marketing oversells and the truth still helps.
-These are probabilistic early signals, not a guaranteed 24-hour alarm — they flag raised risk, they don’t promise a diagnosis.
+Here’s where the marketing oversells and a modest truth still helps.
+These are probabilistic early signals, not a guaranteed 24-hour alarm — they flag raised risk, they cannot detect, confirm or exclude any illness.
 When the precursor cluster shows up — temperature, resting HR, and respiration all drifting the wrong way — the sensible response is the unglamorous one: more sleep, lighter load, less exposure.
 Sometimes you dodge the illness; sometimes you just blunt it.
 Either way you acted on information instead of waiting to feel awful.

 Data as telemetry, not a verdict: how to track without spiralling